Join the Council’s Association Network

 December 8, 2016: Strategic Government Relations Planning for 2017: Senior-Level Association Network Roundtable

-- David French, the National Retail Federation’s senior vice president for government relations, will moderate an invitation-only discussion about how to advocate effectively with the new Congress and the new administration.
+- David French, the National Retail Federation’s senior vice president for government relations, moderated an invitation-only discussion about how to advocate effectively with the new Congress and the new administration.

 August 24, 2016: Leveraging LinkedIn for Advocacy and Thought Leadership